 Stage Five: Reconstruction or Replacement.

-Once an asphalt roadway hits the 25 year mark, this signals the end of the life cycle.
+Reaching the 25-year mark signals the end of the life cycle of an asphalt road.
 In most cases, an asphalt roadway that has lasted this long, is likely to have undergone extensive repairs, and multiple patches.
 The surface will be in disrepair and will need to undergo a full removal and replacement, as the existing surface will no longer hold the weight of traffic safely.

 While this is the typical life cycle of an asphalt road, there are several variables that can impact the asphalt’s life cycle, such as consistent weather exposure, upkeep and maintenance frequency, and traffic loads.
 To find out more about the lifespan of your asphalt roadway, give us a call at (407) 618-9646 or fill out our contact form.